Pure Award

 Winners will be selected based on the following criteria:

-• Winner will be recognized at the 2023 Pure Michigan Governor’s Conference on Tourism in Grand Rapids, MI on April 10-12, 2023.
+The recipient will be recognized at the 2026 Pure Michigan Governor’s Conference on Tourism in Traverse City, MI from April 7-9, 2026.

 Past Recipients